csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-59.md

 He gave us some updates, that the [[Arkhosia (City)]] group of [[Fire Raisers]] is smaller, but he thinks they're all here.
 He expects that they all know us.
 The leader of the cell here is [[Willum]], apparently he was one of the founders. [[Varras]] was in the guard with him.
 He says the two different cities act independently, but [[Willum]] and [[Cinder]] seem to co-lead together.
 He says [[Varras]] was loathe to the violence, it was one fo the reasons he left the guard.
 He would connect [[The Unforged Few|Our Party]] to him, and he seems to agree on the tactic we want to see.
 He says we can all meet together.
 He's also talked to [[Terrav]] and [[Zephyra]]. [[Varras]] works at [[Flyte]].

 [[Varras]] told him about the [[Cloud's Lament]], he thinks something is going to happen on the pier or in the quay.
-Every year a celebration takes place there before the [[Arkhosian Elections]], this year it's supposed to be on the 4th works day of the month, it's informally called [[Delegates Day]]
+Every year a celebration takes place their before the [[Arkhosian Elections]], this year it's supposed to be on the 4th works day on the month.

 He says the all the other freedom fighter groups are supporting each other, but the [[ELA]] is not helping the [[Fire Raisers]] currently.
 The divide within the group is new enough though that their allies haven't weighed in.